deadlyjack/Acode/plugins/cordova-plugin-statusbar/README.md

 #### config.xml

 -  __StatusBarOverlaysWebView__ (boolean, defaults to true).
-On iOS, make the statusbar overlay or not overlay the WebView at startup.
+Make the statusbar overlay or not overlay the WebView at startup.

         <preference name="StatusBarOverlaysWebView" value="true" />

+    ##### Android Quirks

+    Only supported on Android 5 or later.
+Earlier versions will ignore this preference.

 - __StatusBarBackgroundColor__ (color hex string, no default value).
-On iOS, set the background color of the statusbar by a hex string (#RRGGBB) at startup.
+Set the background color of the statusbar by a hex string (#RRGGBB) at startup.
 If this value is not set, the background color will be transparent.

         <preference name="StatusBarBackgroundColor" value="#000000" />

 - __StatusBarStyle__ (status bar style, defaults to lightcontent).
-On iOS, set the status bar style.
+Set the status bar style.
 Available options default, lightcontent, blacktranslucent, blackopaque.

         <preference name="StatusBarStyle" value="lightcontent" />